latent-variable/Babel_Benchmark/README.md

 - **Python Scripts** for generating base sentences and converting them to multilingual versions.
 - **Google Translate API** to handle the translations.
 - **BERTScore** to evaluate the semantic similarity between the original and reconstructed sentences.

 ---

-## Addressing Potential Criticism

-Some may argue that the Babel Benchmark is a **toy dataset** and doesn’t reflect real-world applications.
-However, this same critique could be applied to benchmarks like **ARC_AGI**, which OpenAI solved with the **o3** model.
-The difference here is that the Babel Benchmark makes the opposite point: **AI can solve a task that no human can accomplish, even theoretically.**

-The question is: Can any human solve this test as fast as OpenAI solved ARC_AGI?
-The answer is no. The challenge of deciphering dozens of languages is simply beyond human capacity.

-While there may be other ways to highlight AI's superhuman capabilities in language comprehension, this approach was chosen for its simplicity and clarity in driving the point home.
-It provides an accessible and straightforward way to demonstrate AI’s dominance in a core domain of human intelligence—language.

----